mskoddow/my_instance_scan_collection/README.md

 To install this application, follow these steps:

-1. Fork the repository using the instructions provided at https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo.
+1. Fork the repository using the instructions provided [in the GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

    Tip: A clone is generally not required because tools like the ServiceNow Studio can connect to and work with remote repositories.
-2. Link and import the forked repository into ServiceNow by following the instructions in the great article at https://jessems.com/posts/2024-03-21-linking-a-servicenow-app-in-studio-to-a-github-repository.
+2. Link and import the forked repository into ServiceNow by following the instructions in [a great article by Jesse](https://jessems.com/posts/2024-03-21-linking-a-servicenow-app-in-studio-to-a-github-repository).

 ## Usage

 Once the application is imported into your ServiceNow instance, you can access the instance scan checks and prebuilt scan suites through the ServiceNow interface.
-Detailed usage instructions are available in the ServiceNow documentation pages at https://www.servicenow.com/docs/csh?topicname=hs-using-scans.html&version=latest.
+Detailed usage instructions are available [in the ServiceNow documentation pages](https://www.servicenow.com/docs/csh?topicname=hs-using-scans.html&version=latest).

 ## Troubleshooting

-If you encounter any issues with the application, you can ...
+If you encounter any issues with the application, you can [create an issue](https://github.com/mskoddow/my_instance_scan_collection/issues)

 ## Contributing